bitrise-io/devcenter/_articles/en/reviews/Outside contributor/user-roles-on-app-teams-draft.md

 published: false

 ---
+If the owner of an app is an Organization,

 Roles are very important on Bitrise.
 They limit what you can and cannot do with an application.

 Roles work on an application basis: the same user can have different roles on different applications.
 As such, organizations have no inherent "roles", apart from that of the organization owners: organizations have groups and different groups can be assigned different roles.